wis1906/spherical-fps/README.md

 # If you want to compile this project
+- It is developed using UE 4.19.2 Environment
 - Compile with visual studio 2017 in "Development Editor" + "Win64" mode.